fbgallet/roam-extension-random-kit/README.md

 ![random kit 2](https://user-images.githubusercontent.com/74436347/180090604-1cd3a25c-bc6d-408b-bf8c-0892a2afa9d7.gif)

 ## Main feature
-Insert a **choosen number of random blocks** (**from a given page, or mentioning a page, or children of a block mentioning a page, or all 3 at once**) and
+Insert a choosen number of random blocks (from a given page, or mentioning a page, or children of a block mentioning a page, or all 3 at once) and reload at will new random blocks by clicking a button if the chance did not make things well.
-You will be asked to set the target page/tag and the number of blocks that you want to insert (as block references).
-Then, a **button allows you to reload another block** if the chance did not make things well.

 ## How to run Random Kit ?